 Retention and deletion of your information

-Greenpeace International intends to keep your personal information accurate and up-to-date.
+Greenpeace International welcomes receiving updates from your personal information to make sure it is accurate and up-to-date.
 We will delete the information that we hold about you when we no longer need it.

-We will retain your information for no longer than 2 years after our most recent communication with you, after which it will be deleted or anonymised, unless we have a legal obligation to retain it for a longer period.
+We will retain your information for as long as it is necessary, within the legal time limits for the relevant activity, after which it will be deleted or anonymised, unless we have a legal obligation to retain it for a longer period.
 Contact us for more information.

 Your rights